A Priori Error Estimation of Physics-Informed Neural Networks Solving Allen--Cahn and Cahn--Hilliard Equations: Preliminary Study on the Application of Deep Learning for Solving Partial Differential Equations (PDEs)

+{ To explicitly illustrate the implementation details of the mathematical formulation described above, the complete procedure is outlined in \textbf{Algorithm \ref{alg:residuals_rae}} (provided in \textbf{Appendix \ref{sec:appendix_algorithm}}).
+This algorithmic flowchart visually reinforces the decoupled nature of our training strategy, demonstrating step-by-step how the weights are computed and frozen prior to the network's parameter update in each iteration. }

-Further information on the design of a weighting scheme can be found in our upcoming publication titled "Residuals-RAE-PINNs."
-Moreover, Theorem 1.2 in Residuals-RAE-PINNs \cite{raissi2019physics} demonstrates the expected value of $\boldsymbol{\lambda}^{k}$:
+Further information on the design of a weighting scheme can be found in our upcoming publication titled "Residuals-RAE-PINNs." { A rigorous proof that the weights $\boldsymbol{\lambda}^k_{int}$ converge to a limit $\boldsymbol{\lambda}^*$ as training progresses is given in Theorem~\ref{thm:weight_convergence} (Section~\ref{sec:weight_convergence}, Weight Convergence Analysis), under standard assumptions on the optimizer and the residual continuity.
+For the reader's convenience, we summarize the key intermediate step here.
+Iterating the update rule in Eq.~\eqref{eq::lknear}, $\boldsymbol{\lambda}^{k}_{int} = \beta \boldsymbol{\lambda}_{Knear,r}^k + (1-\beta) \boldsymbol{\lambda}^{k-1}_{int}$, yields

-Based on the derivation presented above, we can draw two conclusions.
-Firstly, the Residuals-RAE-PINN method achieves stability when the training process approaches convergence ($\epsilon = 0$).
-Secondly, it is also possible to achieve this stability by utilizing a small learning rate or a learning rate decaying scheme, resulting in $\epsilon = 0$.
-This property is particularly significant as it ensures that the pointwise weights defined within the interior domain remain stable as the number of training epochs increases.
+Since $\beta \in (0,1)$, the factor $(1-\beta)^k \to 0$ as $k \to \infty$, so the initial term vanishes.
+Under Assumptions A1--A3, the sequence $\boldsymbol{\lambda}_{Knear,r}^{i}$ converges as $\theta^i \to \theta^*$ (Assumption A2 and continuity of residuals in $\theta$), so the weighted sum on the right-hand side converges to a limit $\boldsymbol{\lambda}^*$.
+Thus the weights achieve stability when the training process approaches convergence; stability can also be promoted in practice by using a small or decaying learning rate so that $\theta^k$ evolves smoothly toward $\theta^*$.
+This ensures that the pointwise weights in the interior domain remain stable as the number of training epochs increases.
+The full statement and proof are in Theorem~\ref{thm:weight_convergence}.}

 Furthermore, the adjusted generalization error of a Residuals-RAE-PINN can be determined by